grcarmenaty/pymodal/README.rst

 processed FRFs into numpy arrays with a few extra information alongside them.
 It also includes tools for building certain geometries in ANSYS and get their FRFs.
 This is still a very early alpha, but the main objective of this project is to comfortably have FRFs for training deep learning models with ease.
+If you plan on using the ANSYS module, be sure to have a working ANSYS installation.

 Installation
 ============